Charge quantisation without magnetic poles: a topological approach to electromagnetism: The topological approach

-One can conclude from the above that magnetic effects are a manifestation of flat hermitian line bundles with nonflat connexions, whilst the Aharonov-Bohm effect is due to flat connexions; ergo, topologically, it is impossible to choose a different reference frame where an electric effect ---which is a manifestation of nonflat hermitian line bundles--- is seen as a magnetic effect.
-Furthermore, what is usually associated with the quantum aspects of electromagnetism is encoded in $\check{H}^2(M_J;\CZ)$ (Chern classes, quantisation of charge) and $\pi_1(M_J)$ (holonomy of flat connexions, Aharonov-Bohm effect), classical properties are due to $\Omega^2(M_J;\CR)$ (curvature, electromagnetic field tensor).
+One can conclude from the above that magnetic effects are a manifestation of flat hermitian line bundles with nonflat connexion, whilst the Aharonov--Bohm effect is due to nontrivial flat hermitian line bundles with flat connexion; ergo, topologically, it is impossible to choose a different reference frame where an electric effect ---which is a manifestation of nonflat hermitian line bundles--- is seen as a magnetic effect.
+Furthermore, what is usually associated with the quantum aspects of electromagnetism is encoded in $\check{H}^2(M_J;\CZ)$ (Chern classes, quantisation of charge) and $\pi_1(M_J)$ (holonomy of flat connexions, Aharonov--Bohm effect), classical properties are due to $\Omega^2(M_J;\CR)$ (curvature, electromagnetic field tensor).

+\begin{rema} The symplectic picture describing the classical dynamics of light and charged test particles, at the end of section \ref{PEMT}, remains true with $M$ replaced by $M_J$.
+The main difference is that undesired collisions between test particles and sources are avoided in $M_J$. \end{rema}